scs/substraTEE-node-pre2.0.0/doc/TESTNET_SPECIFICATION.md

 ### Analyze Scalability with Pacific Bot-Ceremonies

-In order to simulate different scenarios of adoption we will create bot-clusters which will bootstrap a seed in the middle of the pacifc (to avoid any overlap with real ceremonies mentioned above)
+In order to simulate different scenarios of adoption we will create bot-clusters which will bootstrap a seed in the middle of the pacifc (to avoid any overlap with real ceremonies mentioned above).
+The agents in these clusters will participate at most ceremonies and emulate a vivid expanding population of users.

 ### Register Encointer-Worker